-This is a great way to practice English, especially since I don't have the time to attend courses
+This is a great way to practice English, especially since I don't have the time to attend courses.

 Platform user, focus group research

-To support the educational, cultural and employment aspirations of young people across the Wider Europe region using the English Channel, an innovative online platform for interactive learning.
+To support the educational, cultural, and employment aspirations of young people across the Wider Europe region using the English Channel, an innovative online platform for interactive learning.

-Recent market research showed that young people across the Wider Europe region recognise English as a vital life skill which provides a gateway to education and employment opportunities.
+Recent market research showed that young people across the Wider Europe region recognise English as a vital life skill that provides a gateway to education and employment opportunities.
 The research also showed they have a strong desire to expand their cultural touchpoints and make frequent use of the internet and social media to facilitate their cultural expansion in the real world.
 The English Channel platform brought the contemporary UK to mass audiences across the Wider Europe region through the latest arts content, whilst also providing young people with the chance to improve English language skills and carve out their own career paths.